Police: Woman jumps from car with child to escape kidnapping

 DULUTH, Ga.
 (AP) - A woman jumped out of a moving car with her 1-year-old child to escape being kidnapped by a man who carjacked her vehicle, according to authorities in Georgia.

-The man first approached the woman when she eating by her car at a Lawrenceville gas station on Aug.
+The man first approached the woman when she was eating by her car at a Lawrenceville gas station on Aug.
 18, the Gwinnett County Police Department said in a statement posted Tuesday on Facebook.

 Authorities said the man punched the victim multiple times on her face and reached for what she believed to be a gun.
 He then told her to get in the backseat of the car, where her child was sleeping, according to police.